 It’s National Cupcake Day!!!
 So of course I have a great holiday cupcake to share with you!
 One of my favorite parts of Christmas is the thick creamy eggnog that comes along with it.
 Eggnog seems to be one of those things that you either love or hate, there doesn’t seem to be a whole lot of middle ground.
 However, when you bake with eggnog it seems to take on a whole new character that even eggnog haters enjoy.
-My husband is one of those silly nog haters, but he loved everything about these cupcakes (and of course, so did I).
 I was looking for the perfect holiday flavored treat when I found this recipe as well as this one.
 I ultimately went with the first because I happen to have a thing for spiced rum, and I figured it would make the flavor profile a little more balanced.

 Ultimately, I really LOVED the cake, the texture and flavor was amazing.
 However, I wasn’t as taken by the icing (which was really surprising to me).
 I thought the icing flavor overtook the eggnog flavor since the cake was so light.
-My husband loved thought the icing was amazing, if he were the author here you’d be reading a whole different review.
 Don’t get me wrong I still liked these (and ate PLENTY of them), but when I make them again I will be going with an eggnog icing.
 So pick your poison, spiced rum or eggnog icing, but don’t pass on these!